Skip to main content

 Erick Buhr in a photograph taken by Waterloo Regional Police on Sept.
 24, 2022.
 (Court exhibit)

-When asked about the day of his grandmother’s death, Buhr admitted he left the house around 12:30 p.m. to use drugs in a wooded area on the property, located near public trails.
+When asked about the day of his grandmother’s death, Buhr admitted he left the house around 12:30 p.m.
+He said he used crack cocaine, listened to music and smoked cigarettes in a wooded area on the property, located near public trails.

 Buhr told the court he smoked crack cocaine.
 He said it didn’t affect him too much but did give him a bit of a high and “the ability to carry on with the rest of my day.”